 Distance: 8.0 miles

-Elevation Gain: 3150 feet
+Elevation Gain: 3150 feet of elevation gain

 When to go: June-October (See trail conditions for more details)